TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A7-(2018).md

 Tested By(updated):  khushtaur3123, SM-A750F/DS(INS), Bootloader(A750FXXU5CTK1), rest of the firmware(A750FXXU5CVI1), ForkLineage-19.1 GSI from https://xiaomemeindex.com/treble/?dir=ForkLineage, download related from ChonDoe CherishOS in Unofficial Android 12/12L.
 The mismatched Bootloader is for installation of unofficial TWRP as mentioned here, https://forum.xda-developers.com/t/updated-september-2022-how-to-root-a7-2018.4488289/
+Most of the other A12 or A12L GSI's don't boot/ have camera crashing, Flashlight not working/Lockscreen issues/Can't get past setup wizard.
+This is the only one working.